Wild About Coffee!

 Choosing the best drink for you.

-If you not conversant with the different ways of serving coffee, ordering the best drink can become confusing!
-We are often asked to explain the difference between Espresso, Latte, Cappuccino and Americano.
+If you not conversant with the different ways of serving coffee, ordering to suit your taste can become confusing!
+We are often asked to explain the difference between Espresso, Americano, Latte, Mocha and Cappuccino.
 It's a diverse subject, but we will do our best to give a concise answer!

 After making the espresso it is swirled around in the cup to leave a lining of coffee around the sides.
 Hot frothed milk is slowly and gently added to lay on top of the coffee.
 This results in the espresso staying at the bottom with the milk and froth above.
 The coffee around the inside walls of the cup being lifted to the surface.
 Drinking the espresso through the milky froth to give a creamy finish is appreciated by most palettes.
 A minimal sprinkling of chocolate powder is often placed on the surface.